 - The police pressuring you to commit a crime by offering huge amounts of money or other incentives.

 - The police harassing or threatening you by repeatedly contacting you and asking you to commit the crime.

 - The police tricking you by assuring that the criminal conduct they want you to engage in is legal.

 Entrapment also applies to situations where a private citizen acting as an agent or informant of the police engages in any of the above conduct.3

 Entrapment versus legal trickery

 It is not entrapment when the police simply present a person with an opportunity to commit a crime.
-For example, it is perfectly legal for a policewoman to dress as a prostitute and proposition potential johns as long as she is not too pushy about it.
+For example, it is perfectly legal for a policewoman to dress like a prostitute and proposition potential johns as long as she is not too pushy about it.
 It is only when the police go too far does entrapment become a valid defense to criminal charges.

 Other examples of legal police trickery are:

 - Undercover police offering to sell drugs to the suspect.

 - Undercover police lingering in a public restroom asking people to participate in lewd conduct.

 - Undercover police asking a suspect to purchase child porn from them.